WISDEM/ORBIT/docs/_docs/phases/install/scour/doc_ScourProtectionInstall.rst

 -------------

 This module is simple to configure, as the main parameter considered is the ``tonnes_per_substructure`` to install.
-The ``ScourProtectionDesign`` module provides an easy way to calculate the amount of rock to be installed.

 Currently ORBIT models the simplest installation method, involving "Side Stone Installation Vessels" that dump loads of rocks next to the substructure without much ability to ensure that their payload is distributed evenly.
 A future version of ORBIT may expand this module to include more modern installation